|Module / ECTS / Path / Specialisation||Module :Strategic Human Resource Management : 3 ECTS.|

 - Question and evaluate the impacts of HR policies

 - Analyze and Diagnose the HR policy of a company and discuss its link with the business strategy

-Global Human Resource Strategy
+Chapter 1: Fundamentals in Human Resource Management Strategy

-The social Mix Grid (1): HR policy & Employment practices
+Chapter 4: The social Mix Grid (1): HR policy & Employment practices

-The social Mix Grid (2): Compensation and rewards programs
+Chapter 5: The social Mix Grid (2): Compensation and rewards programs

-The social Mix Grid (3 & 4): Human Resource Development and Participation
+Chapter 6: The social Mix Grid (3 & 4): Human Resource Development and Participation

 Basics in Management